Video-game retailer GameStop's quarterly sales fall 14.3%

-(Reuters) - GameStop Corp Inc (GME.N) reported a 14.3% fall in second-quarter sales on Tuesday as sales of video games declined at its stores, with consumers preferring to download games online.
+Sept 10 (Reuters) - GameStop Corp Inc reported a 14.3% fall in second-quarter sales on Tuesday as sales of video games declined at its stores, with consumers preferring to download games online.

 The video-game retailer’s net loss widened to $415.3 million, or $4.15 per share, from $24.9 million, or 24 cents per share, a year earlier.